primaza/primazactl/README.md

     - Specify the version of manifests to use.
         - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
         - Ignored if a config file is set.
+        - defaults to the version used to build primazactl.
 - `--cluster-environment CLUSTER_ENVIRONMENT`
     - name to be used for the cluster environment resource created in the primaza-main namespace.
 - `--environment ENVIRONMENT`
     - the name that will be associated to the ClusterEnvironment,
 - `--tenant-kubeconfig MAIN_KUBECONFIG`
-    - only set if the cluster on which primaza main installed is in a different kubeconfig file from the one set using the `--kubeconfig` option.
+    - only set if the cluster on which primaza tenant installed is in a different kubeconfig file from the one set using the `--kubeconfig` option.
 - `--tenant-context TENANT_CONTEXT`
-    - only set if cluster on which primaza main is installed is different from the one set using the `--context` option.
+    - only set if cluster on which primaza tenant is installed is different from the one set using the `--context` option.
-- `--main-namespace MAIN_NAMESPACE`
+- `--tenant tenant`
-    - Namespace of primaza-main.
+    - Tenant used for the join.
     - Default is `primaza-system`.

-## Worker create application namespace command
+## Create application namespace command

 Notes:
-- requires primaza worker join to be completed.
+- requires join cluster to be completed.

-### Worker create application-namespace help
+### Create application-namespace help
 ```
-usage: primazactl worker create application-namespace [-h] [-x] -d CLUSTER_ENVIRONMENT [-c CONTEXT] [-m TENANT_CONTEXT] [-f CONFIG]
+usage: primazactl create service-namespace [-h] [-x] -d CLUSTER_ENVIRONMENT [-c CONTEXT] [-m TENANT_CONTEXT] [-f CONFIG] [-t TENANT] [-v VERSION] namespace

+positional arguments:
+  namespace             namespace to create

 options:
   -h, --help            show this help message and exit